hiroshica/FT232H.NET/MadeInTheUSB.FT232H.Documentation.md

-﻿# MadeInTheUSB FT232H .NET Library
+﻿# MadeInTheUSB FT232H.NET Library

+A .NET library to talk to the FTDI chip FT232H

 The library MadeInTheUSB.FT232H provides abstraction to program
 * The SPI protocol